 Searching for “project management tool” on Google shows this ad, and once clicked, leads to the following page:

-With identical keywords such as “project management” and “#1”, it’s clear that this post-click experience deliberately matches the ad.
+With identical keywords such as “project management” and “#1”, it’s clear that this post-click landing page deliberately matches the ad.
 With that search ad connected to the page, it’s more cohesive because the prospect isn’t being asked to purchase anything on the spot.
 All that is requested is their email address.
 Plus, zero extra links entice them from navigating away.
 Instead, they’ll likely scroll to learn more about the product, and sign up for a free trial, the only action they can take aside from closing the window.

 5. Track and report metrics